ikelaiah/free-pascal-cookbook/docs/docs/basics/basics-fpc.md

 !!!
 Note

-    Set up the Lazarus IDE (which includes the Free Pascal Compiler) for your OS to run the snippets on this page.
+    Setup the Lazarus IDE (which includes the Free Pascal Compiler) for your OS to run the snippets on this page.

 ## 1. Hello, World!